What your support has done so far;

 I would go as far as to say it was never black-owned at any point in history (here's why).

-Forever is a new startup, a small community.
+Forever is a new startup, independent and we care about our community.

-To be able to open more doors for more black-owned opportunities in the UK.
+To be able to open more doors for more diverse opportunities in the UK

 I've always felt pressured by funding partners to sell over the rights of Forever because they positioned themself as a sort of well-connected "gatekeepers".